Outer darkness: New Testament

 The phrase first occurs in Jesus' comment concerning the faith of the Centurion of Capernaum:

 The use of the term exterior darkness is in Jesus' parable of the wedding feast (also known as the parable of the marriage of the king's son).
 In this parable, a king arranged a wedding for his son, but the normal guests did not come; therefore, the king sent his servants to gather guests from off the street.
 One of these guests, however, appeared without the proper wedding attire.
 When the king asked, "Friend, how camest thou in hither not having a wedding garment?" the man was silent (Matt 22:12); therefore, the king said: "Bind him hand and foot, and cast him into the exterior darkness: there shall be weeping and gnashing of teeth.
 For many are called, but few are chosen."
 (Matt.
 22:13-14, D-R.)

-The third use occurs in the parable of the talents: "And cast ye the unprofitable servant into outer darkness: there shall be weeping and gnashing of teeth" (Matthew 25:30).
+The third use occurs in the last line of parable of the talents: "And cast ye the unprofitable servant into outer darkness: there shall be weeping and gnashing of teeth" (Matthew 25:30).